In most cases, the answer is ‘yes.’ But read on!

 — You’re a veteran and get most of your medical care through the VA health system.
 This includes prescriptions.

 — You’re in good health.
-Generally speaking, the cost for health care is higher on these plans compared to other Medicare Advantage plans.
+Generally speaking, costs for health care are higher on these plans than Medicare Advantage plans which do not offer it.

 — You’re more interested in the Part B reduction than in the plan’s extra benefits.